 The joint venture, which includes the nine founding banks as equal shareholders: Deutsche Bank, HSBC, KBC, Natixis, Nordea, Rabobank, Santander, Société Générale and Unicredit, incorporated under the name We.Trade.
 They intend to bring it to commercial clients in the summer of 2018.
 It will first cover 11 European countries: Belgium, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, and the UK.

 Currently, the banks have their network of small and medium-sized enterprise (SME) clients that have gone through know-your-customer and anti-money laundering checks as permissioned entities.

-The platform is powered by the Hyperledger Fabric blockchain and it will act as a platform for managing tracking and protecting trade transactions between SMEs.
-It will bring together all parties including buyers, buyer’s banks, sellers, seller’s banks and transporters in other place.
+The platform is powered by the Hyperledger Fabric blockchain and it will act as a platform for managing, tracking and protecting trade transactions between SMEs.
+It will bring together all parties including buyers, buyer’s banks, sellers, seller’s banks and transporters in other places.

-They aim to expand the platform such that others can join it on a licence-type basis and this will make it have as many banks and as quickly as possible.
+They aim to expand the platform such that others can join in on a licensed basis and this will make it have as many banks and as quickly as possible.
 Also, port authorities and national customs departments might become nodes on the network depending on logistics companies.

 4. HSBC Trade Finance Platform

 HSBC and ING performed their first viable trade finance transaction on a single blockchain platform for US food and agriculture firm Cargill when a bulk shipment of soybeans was transported from Argentina to Malaysia.
 The bank issued a letter of credit to ING that backed the shipment.